 This course is designed to build on the cooking skills and nutrition concepts learned in sixth and seventh-grade.
 Students learn more advanced cooking and measurement skills, recipe literacy, kitchen equipment, and kitchen safety/clean-up.
 Cooking units include food safety and preservation, pies, and yeast breads.
 A highlight of the class is a gingerbread house project with each student completing his/her own house.
 A group research project on foreign foods concludes with a class presentation of a recipe and country research.
-The nutrition portion of the class covers nutrients and their functions and sources, food labeling, making positive food choices, and personal analysis of their food intake from a personal food diary.
+The nutrition portion of the class covers nutrients and their functions and sources, food labeling, making positive food choices, and portions/serving sizes.